 A Clearing is an ACE-funded commission for Bideford Black: The Next Generation (shown at The Burton Gallery, Bideford) exploring the origin and commodification of raw materials and its subsequent environmental impact.

-A Clearing is the result of a re-imagining of the origin of mineral black (a naturally occurring black pigment located in Bideford, UK, and other parts of the world) used prior to synthetic dyes) – Tree Fern forests of the Carboniferous period – via the medium of scent.
-Subtle variations of this scent composition are transmitted, via stainless steel transportation drums brimming with balls of mineral black, within the Burton Gallery.
-Through its presentation the work references the historical commodification of mineral black as well as the global commercialisation and trade of generic raw materials in general.
-The works title, A Clearing, references the ancient Tree Fern forests as well as the processes of de-forestation, whilst also alluding to a clearing of the air.
-An accompanying work, In Equal Measure, was shown at the same exhibition.
+This olfactory installation is the result of a re-imagining of the origins of Mineral Black (a naturally occurring black pigment used prior to synthetic dyes located in Bideford and other parts of the world), ancient tree fern forests of the Carboniferous period, via the medium of scent.
+The modern day genus of these tree ferns are called Dicksonia Antarctica.
+The artist visited the Bristol Botanical Garden’s to learn more about their organic form and scent.
+Subtle variations of this scent composition (created in collaboration with a perfumer) are transmitted via stainless steel transportation drums, brimming with spheres of mineral black, within the gallery space.
+The works references the historical commodification of Mineral Black as well as the global commercialisation and trade of materials generally.
+The works title references the tree fern forests and processes of de-forestation, whilst also alluding to a clearing of the air.

-Etched stainless steel drums, pallet, mineral black, stretch wrap, diffusers, scent compositions (Notes of: Wood, Green, Earth, Petrichor).
+Etched stainless steel drums, pallet, mineral black, stretch wrap, diffusers, scent compositions (Notes of: Wood, Green, Earth and Petrichor).